Researchers discuss sociolinguistics text

 Disability, equality and diversity

 Under the Equality Act 2010, employers are required to make reasonable adjustments to the selection process if applicants have declared disabilities.
 For example, if you're asked to undertake psychometric tests, it's standard practice to allow applicants with dyslexia 25% extra time.
-If you believe you have 1 or more conditions that may impact on the selection process, it's important that you inform the employer in advance so they can make any necessary adjustments.
+If you believe you have one or more conditions that may impact on the selection process, it's important that you inform the employer in advance so they can make any necessary adjustments.

 For further information on disclosing a disability, please view the Careers and Employability Service's Disability, Equality and Diversity Guide.